-HOME Program Income and Reprogramed Fund Categories Percentage of Program Income Notes Tenant-Based Rental Assistance, Development/Preservation of Rental Housing 90% At the Executive Director's discretion, funds will be reallocated to the Sonoma County Housing Authority's Tenant Based Rental Assistance Program, reallocated through an Action Plan Amendment, or rolled forward to the next fiscal year allocation.
-If the amendment to the Action Plan is substantial, as defined in the Commission's Citizen Participation Plan, it is subject to Board of Supervisors approval following a recommendation from the Cities and Towns Advisory Committee and the Community Development Committee.
+HOME Program Income and Reprogramed Funds Allocation Categories Percentage of Program Income Notes Tenant-Based Rental Assistance, Development/Preservation of Rental Housing 90% At the Executive Director's discretion, funds will be reallocated to the Sonoma County Housing Authority's Tenant Based Rental Assistance Program, reallocated through an Action Plan Amendment, or rolled forward to the next fiscal year allocation.
+If the amendment to the Action Plan is substantial, as defined in the Commission's Citizen Participation Plan, it is subject to Board of Supervisors approval following a recommendation from the CTAC and the CD Committee.
 CHDO Projects CHDO reprogrammed funds At the Executive Director's discretion, funds will be reallocated through an Action Plan Amendment or rolled forward to the next fiscal year allocation.
 CHDO Set Aside funds may only be reprogrammed to eligible CHDO projects.
-If the amendment to the Action Plan is substantial, as defined in the Commission's Citizen Participatio Pla, it is subject to Board of Supervisors approval following a recommendation from the Cities and Towns Advisory Committee and the Community Development Committee.
+If the amendment to the Action Plan is substantial, as defined in the Commission's Citizen Participatio Pla, it is subject to Board of Supervisors approval following a recommendation from the CTAC and the CD Committee.
 Program Administration 10% Percentage limited by HOME federal regulations.
-Commission will use up to ten percent of program income for program administration and operation of the HOME program.
+Commission will use up to ten percent of current year program income for program administration and operation of the HOME program.